roman-milk/roman-milk.github.io/our-first-swing-5.md

+===

- ****** Our First Swing:... ****** byTx_Tall_Tales© I reached for the Vaseline and dropped a scoop of it on her little brown hole.
+I reached for the Vaseline and dropped a scoop of it on her little brown hole.
 Just then I could hear and feel her cumming, and cumming hard, in anticipation.
 I kept a steady pace of fucking up as I loosened her ass.
 She was such a hot little bitch, and she came so easily.
 I'd never seen anything like it.

  "You've been so good, I'm going to open you up easy.
 Relax and enjoy.
 Or don't.
 I don't really care.
 I'm fucking your ass tonight, one way or the other."
 As she stopped cumming, she did relax her ass a bit, and I got my thumb in her.
 I pushed and pulled to the sides, then dipped my middle finger in the jar, and slipped it up her rear.